El Lissitzky: Scholarly assessment and legacy

 Lissitzky's works inspired many artists.
 In 1920s, Polina Khentova, Lissitzky's good friend from his early days in Moscow, created embroidery and several illustrations using his drawings as inspiration.
 In 1982, American artist Frank Stella created his version of Had Gadya after seeing Lissitzky's book of the same name in the Tel Aviv Museum of Art.

 First post-war exhibition of Lissitzky in the USSR was in the 1960 at the Mayakovsky Museum.
 The exhibition was created by Nikolai Khardzhiev and became possible only by linking Lissitzky to Mayakovsky, who was a "recognized" Soviet poet.
 The next exhibition followed only in 1990s.
 Lissitzky's works are now exhibited in many major museums, including Tretyakov Gallery (Moscow), Vitebsk Center of Contemporary Art, MoMA (New York), Van Abbemuseum (Eindhoven), Stedelijk (Amsterdam) and others.

 Abstract Cabinet was recreated in 1969 in Sprengel Museum, Hannover.
 In 2017 it was recreated in augmented reality.
 Van Abbemuseum in Eindhoven has one of the biggest collection of Lissitzky's works.
 Proun Room was recreated there in 1965, Abstract Cabinet was partially recreated in 1990.
 For the "Lissitzky+" exhibition four models based on figurines from Victory over the Sun were made: the "Announcer", the "Time Traveler", the "Gravediggers" and the "New Man".
 Eight-metre-high statue of the "Gravediggers" was installed in the pond of the museum.

 "El Lissitzky – Ilya and Emilia Kabakov.
 Utopia and Reality" was an exhibition of Van Abbe Museum, set as a "dialogue" between Lissitzky and Ilya Kabakov.
-Kabakov was ...